-O. Plastering.
-Unstabilized exterior adobe walls can be protected with portland cement plaster with a minimum thickness of seven-eighths (7/8) inch, if adequate roof, parapet, canal and window flashing is provided.

-If portland cement plaster is used, it must be reinforced with metal wire mesh, minimum seventeen (17) gauge by one-and-a-half (1 1/2) inch openings, securely attached to the exterior adobe wall surface by nails or staples with a minimum penetration of one-and-a-half (1 1/2) inch.
-Such mesh fasteners shall have a maximum spacing sixteen (16) inches from each other.
-Any wood surfaces to be covered with stucco or plaster must be protected from moisture with asphalt felt, reinforced with expanded metal lath.
-Protective coatings other than plaster are allowed.
-Interior gypsum or mud plasters may be applied directly to the wall, provided that adobe head joints have been left partially open.
+- (1) Portland-based stucco or lime-based plaster used over insulation board or foam shall follow Subsection P of 14.7.4.11 NMAC. - Unstabilized, uninsulated exterior adobe walls can be protected with plasters or (2) stuccos with a minimum thickness of seven-eighths inch, if adequate roof, parapet, canal, and window flashing is provided. - Portland-based plaster covering unstabilized, adobe walls must be reinforced with (3) self-furring metal wire mesh, minimum 17 gauge by one and one-half inches openings, securely attached to the exterior adobe wall surface by nails or staples with a minimum penetration of one and one-half inches.
+Such mesh fasteners shall have a maximum spacing 16 inches from each other.
+Wood surfaces or areas of dissimilar materials to be covered with Portland-based plaster must be protected from moisture with asphalt felt, covered with expanded metal lath, securely attached to the adobe wall. - Type S hydrated lime stuccos covering unstabilized adobe walls are allowed providing that adobe head joints are left partially open as provided by Subsection E of 14.7.4.11 NMAC.
+Limebased stuccos do not require a wire mesh cover except when used over wood or dissimilar materials in which case the surface must be protected from moisture with asphalt felt, covered with expanded metal lath. - Other plasters or coatings are allowed providing they do not constitute a vapor barrier.
+Interior gypsum or clay plasters may be applied directly to the wall, provided that adobe head joints have been left partially open.
 Expanded metal lath shall be used around window and door openings.
-If desired, exterior adobe walls may be protected with mud plaster.
-Alternative plastering systems shall be submitted for approval by the building official.
+If desired, exterior adobe walls may be protected with clay plaster.
+Alternative plastering or coating systems shall be submitted for approval by the building official.

 P. Wall insulation.

-When rigid insulation board is used, round-cap nails shall attach it to the adobe wall.
-Cap nails shall have a maximum spacing of sixteen (16) inches from each other.
-Additionally, cap nails shall secure the rigid insulation boards around their perimeter edges, with nails spaced no less than twelve (12) inches apart.
-All cap nails shall penetrate a minimum of two (2) inches into the adobe wall when securing rigid insulation board up to two (2) inches in thickness, and three (3) inches when securing insulation board greater than two (2) inches in thickness.
+- Insulating boards or foams not exceeding two inches in thickness may be adhered to the exterior of the adobe wall.
+When insulation board is used, round-cap nails shall attach it to the adobe wall, with nails placed to avoid bed joints between courses.
+Cap nails shall have a maximum spacing of 16 inches from each other.
+Additionally, cap nails shall secure the rigid insulation boards around their perimeter edges, with nails spaced no less than two inches apart.
+All cap nails shall penetrate a minimum of two inches into the adobe wall.
+Insulating boards or foams shall not be used to form architectural shapes exceeding two inches in thickness. - Insulations exceeding two inches in thickness may be used providing they do not form a vapor barrier.
+Their weight shall be supported by the stem wall below and contained within vertical furring strips, securely attached to the adobe wall.
+A sectional, scaled drawing for the proposed insulation scheme must be submitted for review by the building official.